View All 1856 Liberty Gold Dollar

 Description

 The 1856 Liberty Gold Dollar - Upright 5 is a Gold Dollar produced at the Philadelphia Mint as part of the Large Indian Princess Head Gold Dollars 1856-1889 series.
-Total mintage reached 1.8 million.
-The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess with a larger, more detailed head design, while the reverse displays a wreath enclosing the denomination 1 DOLLAR.
-Designed by James Barton Longacre.
+The U.S. Mint produced 1.8 million examples, making this ranked 2nd of 3 mint variants by mintage, with 50% of production.
+The obverse features a female figure wearing a feathered headdress, representing Liberty in the guise of a Native American princess with a larger, more detailed head design and the reverse displays a wreath enclosing the denomination 1 DOLLAR.
+First year of the Type 3 design, struck mid-year.
+Upright 5 and Slant 5 varieties exist at Philadelphia.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $466 to $1.0K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 1.7 grams, 14.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7541.
-The Large Indian Princess Head Gold Dollar (Type 3) corrected the striking problems of the Type 2 with a larger, higher-relief portrait.
-The most available of the three gold dollar types.
-The 1875 (mintage 400) is the key date.
-Charlotte (C) and Dahlonega (D) mint marks command premiums.

 External References